shagar619/Redux/README.md

 #### 🔑 6.
 Middleware (Optional but common)

+Middleware in Redux is like a gatekeeper that stands between the actions you dispatch in your app and the part of Redux responsible for updating the state.
+It's is used to catch these actions before they go to the state updates and do some extra stuff with them.
+For example, it can check if a user is authenticated or not before giving the permissions.

 - Used to extend Redux with custom functionality.
 - Intercepts actions before they reach the reducer.
 - Examples: redux-thunk, redux-saga, logging, error tracking.